heypete/meshtastic_frequency_slot_calculator/README.md

 Fortunately, Meshtastic is open source and I was able to [read the source](https://github.com/meshtastic/firmware/blob/f6ed10f3298abf6896892ca7906d3231c8b3f567/src/mesh/RadioInterface.cpp) and implement the frequency slot calculation algorithm in python so I could calculate the slot for the `MediumSlow` channel.

-[^1]: Although similarly named, the modem preset and channel name are different things entirely: the modem preset defines the bandwidth, spreading factor, and other parameters for the LoRa mdoem itself, while the channel name being essentially a chat room name.

 ## Usage
 ```
 python3 frequency_slot.py